-Provides an opportunity to learn and apply in daily life practical principles of interpersonal communication.
-The emphasis is on personal, situational and cultural influences and interaction.
-Designed to assist students in improving their own interpersonal communication skills.
-Attention is given to human perception, interpersonal dynamics, listening, conflict management, verbal and nonverbal symbol systems.
+This course provides an opportunity to learn and apply in daily life principles of interpersonal communication, effective rhetorical strategies, and public speaking skills.
+Students present speeches and participate in structured oral and written exercises and simulations; these activities are designed to enhance communicative awareness and skills in interpersonal contexts.
+Emphasis is on personal, situational and cultural influences on interaction.
+It is designed to assist students in improving their own interpersonal and oral communication skills.
+Attention is given to rhetorical strategies, human perception, interpersonal dynamics, listening, conflict management, verbal and nonverbal communication skills including delivery of speeches in front of listeners.

-122 PUBLIC SPEAKING 3 UNITS
+122 PUBLIC SPEAKING 3 UNITS C-ID COMM 110